Pivot Strategy

 What is a Pivot Strategy?

-A pivot strategy is when someone in a leadership position decides to change things up and shift gears into a new strategic direction regarding the product or overall business.
-It’s a change of course, where you move from an unsuccessful Plan A to a different Plan B, or C, and even D to stop you from running into trouble down the road.
+A pivot strategy is when someone in a leadership position decides to shift gears into a new strategic direction with the product or overall business.
+It’s a change of course, where you move from an unsuccessful Plan A to a different Plan B (or C, or D) before you run into trouble down the road.

 “It’s a structured course correction designed to test a new fundamental hypothesis about the product, strategy, and engine of growth.”